Sanofi-IADC/whispr/docs/webhooks/readme.md

 ### Webhook proxy / CA

-In order to use a proxy or a custom CA in your webhook calls, the respective environment variables have to be set.
+In order to use a proxy set the `HTTP_PROXY` or `HTTPS_PROXY` environment variables.
-These are:
-* HTTP_PROXY
-* HTTPS_PROXY
-* CA_CERTIFICATE_PATH

-CA_CERTIFICATE_PATH can contain a single item or a comma separated list
+You can pass a custom `CA_CERTIFICATE` by setting the variable.
+It can contains the path to one or multiple certificates in the Docker File, separated by comma.